Microsoft/azure-docs.cs-cz/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     In this example we're using numpy, pandas, and matplotlib.
 Data is in the file cricket_chirps.csv.
 Because this file is in the same project as this present Notebook, we can just load it using a relative pathname.
     ```

-1. Buňka kódu; Při spuštění zobrazuje obsah tabulky jako výstup.
-Výstup můžete potlačit zadáním komentáře k příkazu `print`.
+1. Buňky kódu; Při spuštění se zobrazí obsah tabulky jako výstup.
+Můžete tak potlačit výstup `print` příkazu.

     ```python
     import numpy as np